Code-Institute-Submissions/Coexisting-Milestone-Project-1/README.md

 * Bootstrap
   * HTML
   * CSS
-  * framework (grid system, buttons, modals, jumbotron, cards)
+  * framework (grid system, buttons, modals, jumbotron, cards)- This makes the website more intereacctive and is easier for users to use.
-* responsive design- mobile first
+* responsive design- mobile first - This ensures that users on any device can eaisly use this website.
-* GitHub
+* GitHub - Allows cohensive and easy collaborations, which helps to create a smooth and resposnive website.
 ## Technologies used
 html
 css